To learn more about Bark's Screen Time & Web Filtering, click here.

 - How to manage screen time devices

-- How to set schedules for a child or profile
+- How to view and edit rules for a child or profile

 - How to apply a temporary override to a schedule